 So…which is it?
 The answer is the latter.
 The Greek word houtos translated “so” in English actually means “thus” or “in this manner”.
 And yet most Christians have grown up being taught that John 3:16 is telling us how much God loves us.
 But then hey, does it really even matter?

-It might not seem like a big difference but the meaning of “so” will completely change the way that you read, understand and be impacted by John 3:16.
-Here is why…
+It might not seem like a big difference but the meaning of “so” will completely change the way that you read, understand, and be impacted by John 3:16.
+Here’s why…

 When we read “This is how God loves the world” however, our attention rightly focuses on God.
 It reveals to us something about God and the nature of his love, namely that it is entirely boundless, selfless and gracious.
 It’s not because he needed us that God loved us this way; quite the reverse.
 It’s because we need him.
 The Father’s motive for sending Jesus was actually his love for the Son and his desire to glorify the Son.
 Listen to what Jesus says to the Father in John 17:24: